 2011-12: Coleman made a successful jump from the USHL to college hockey – skating in 39 games for Miami University as a freshman.
 His 12 goals were second only to leading scorer Reilly Smith (DAL) for the Redhawks.
 Primarily Miami’s third center behind senior Trent Vogelhuber (CBJ) and fellow freshman Austin Czarnik, he was plus-13 with 11 assists and had 56 penalty minutes.
 Miami finished fourth in the CCHA and won ten straight before stumbling against Western Michigan in the CCHA tournament semifinals.
 Miami won the league’s third place game and garnered an at-large bid to the NCAA tournament.

 Coleman is a versatile forward that can play center and wing, but his style and physical make-up seem to translate better to the wing, which is likely where his future lies as a pro.
 He is a guts and effort player.
-He battles hard with tenacity, which is how a lot of his offense is generated.
-His defensive play is an area he can continue to improve upon.
+Last season, the Texas native rediscovered his scoring touch, which made him a factor whenever he was on the ice.

 This is an important year for Coleman.
 More eyes are watching him now to see if he can replicate his offensive outburst as a junior for the Redhawks.
 His unique blend of talent, physicality, and work ethic make the former USHL Player of the Year a fascinating prospect to keep an eye on.
 In time, he could become a second/third line forward.